davidtchiu/davidtchiu.github.io/teaching/cs261/hwk8.ehm/index.md

     - The `public HashMap<String, List<String>> buildWordFamilies(char guess)` method needs to input a guessed character from and returns an updated HashMap of word families.
 For instance, let's say the current 5-letter HashMap of word families has a bunch of entries, like:
         ```txt
-        "AB___" -> [ABREW, ANEST]
+        "A----" -> [ABREW, ANEST]
-        "A___Y" -> [ALLOY, ANNOY, ABBEY, ALLEY, AREFY]
+        "A---Y" -> [ALLOY, ANNOY, ABBEY, ALLEY, AREFY]
         "(some others)"
         ```
-        Say the currently revealed word family is `"A___Y"`, so the current list of words associated with that family contains `[ABBEY, AREFY, ALLEY, ALLOY, ANNOY]`.
+        Say the currently revealed word family is `"A---Y"`, so the current list of words associated with that family contains `[ABBEY, AREFY, ALLEY, ALLOY, ANNOY]`.
 Now suppose the input guessed letter was 'e'.
 Then you would build off of this current list and return a new HashMap containing these word-family entries:
         ```txt
-        "A___Y" -> [ALLOY, ANNOY]
+        "A---Y" -> [ALLOY, ANNOY]
-        "A__EY" -> [ABBEY, ALLEY]
+        "A--EY" -> [ABBEY, ALLEY]
-        "A_E_Y" -> [AREFY]
+        "A-E-Y" -> [AREFY]
         ```

     - The `public String nextWordFamily(char guess)` method calls the previous `buildWordFamilies(guess)` method to generate a whittled down list of mappings.
 This method then selects the word family containing the largest list.
-Here, it's a toss-up between "A___Y" and "A__EY" because they both refer to lists containing just two words.
+Here, it's a toss-up between "A---Y" and "A--EY" because they both refer to lists containing just two words.
 Pick one of those keys to return as the newly revealed word family.
 Also, don't forget to update your current word-family Hashmap instance variable to the one that `buildWordFamilies(guess)` returned!

     - Now you can focus on `public void play()`.
 It plays a game of Hangman using the Evil Hangman algorithm, as described below: